 Steel is 100% recyclable.
 Approximately 35% of world steel production is made from scrap and the infrastructure for scrap recycling is well established.
 There is no limit to the recyclability of steel.
 Steel can be recycled repeatedly without loss of quality.

 Scrap is used in both the BF-BOF and the EAF steelmaking routes.
-External or merchant scrap (as opposed to internally arising scrap) can contain some residual (tramp) elements such as copper and tin.
+External or manufacturing scrap (as opposed to internally arising scrap) can contain some residual (tramp) elements such as copper and tin.
 Steelmakers are selective in their purchasing of scrap.
 They manage the input of different quality scraps and use processes to eliminate or reduce the levels of tramp elements.
 Such treatment is a normal part of the steelmaking process and ensures that all steel recovered can be reused to make new steel.

 The EAF and BOF routes both provide essential capacity for scrap recycling and the impacts of converting scrap to steel are similar for each route.